Avery Balasbas

 Embracing AI as an educational partner

-AI writing tools have transitioned from experimental to essential in today's classrooms.
-While AI brings personalization and efficiency benefits, challenges persist around academic integrity, digital equity gaps, and potential overreliance, requiring balanced instruction.
+AI writing tools have transitioned from experimental to increasingly influential in today’s classrooms, requiring intentional integration.
+While these tools bring personalization and efficiency benefits, challenges persist around academic integrity, digital equity gaps, and potential overreliance, requiring balanced instruction.

 Your professional judgment guides successful implementation.
 Through clear guidelines and purposeful assignments, students learn to balance AI support with an authentic voice while you maintain control over technology's role.